samiul-hoque/samiul-hoque.github.io/_posts/2018-08-2-Box-Full-of-Internet.md

 + Average consumption of data is 684 MB download, 27 MB upload.
 + Total Data consumed after setting up the four nodes is 5088 GB.
 + Assuming the minimum price of 1 GB data from the telcos as 100tk, that’s about 610,560 BDT of data consumed by the users.
-+ We soled about 7000 5tk unlimited tokens, which is about 17 times cheaper than the average telcos and 94% of the price was slashed.
++ We sold about 7000 5tk unlimited tokens, which is about 17 times cheaper than the average telcos and 94% of the price was slashed.

 <hr>
 We also attended SANOG32 and BDNog for getting acquainted with the internet community in Dhaka.
 I ended up taking an IPv6 workshop under Dr. Philip Smith.
 Also took a small introductory workshop on IoT featuring PyCom development boards and micro python.
 The next day was all about server hardening on FreeBSD.